 This activity was established in support of the overall World Trade Center Plan including the World Trade Center Memorial, Memorial Museum, and Cultural Program.
 Over the years LMDC had provided specific support to the National September 11 Memorial and Museum organization through a subrecipient agreement.
-During 2018, 6.7 million people visited the World Trade Center Memorial and the Memorial Museum was visited by 3.1 million people.
+All indications are that the number of people that visited the World Trade Center Memorial and the Memorial Museum in 2019 surpassed the 3.1 million people that visited in 2018.

 Most recently LMDC has been focusing on the Performing Arts Center in furtherance of the overall World Trade Center Plan.
-Approximately \$7,300 was spent from this activity during the past quarter on legal costs associated with site development.
-Costs specifically related to the Performing Arts Center are included in the LM 0300 PAC activity within Grant 2.
+No funds were spent from this activity during the past quarter.
+Costs specifically related to the Performing Arts Center are also included in the LM 0300 PAC activity within Grant 2.